 Check with the law society or bar association in the jurisdiction in which he/she is admitted.

 How can I find a solicitor in other countries around the world?

 The Find a solicitor service will help you find solicitors wherever they may work.
 The solicitors profession is a truly global one and the chances are you will be able to find a solicitor in the country of your choice.
-You can also use our International Directory to view solicitor profiles in a number of jurisdictions across the globe.

 How can foreign lawyers dual-qualify as a solicitor of England and Wales?